messense/APUE-Learning/README.md

 APUE-Learning
 =============

-Codes I wrote when learning Advanced Programming in the UNIX Environment 2nd edition.
+Codes I wrote when learning Advanced Programming in the UNIX Environment 3rd edition.

 The codes doesn't use the `apue.h` introduced in the book for simplicity and readability.
-All the codes are built and tested on OS X 10.9 with LLVM clang.
+All the codes are built and tested on OS X 10.9 with LLVM clang and Ubuntu 12.04 LTS with GCC 4.6.3.

 ## Table of contents